asalazar-5/alejandro-security-labs/README.md

 * Security event investigation
 * Collaboration with engineering and security teams in regulated environments

-This portfolio demonstrates my commitment to **continuous learning and practical cybersecurity skill development**.
+This portfolio demonstrates my commitment to **continuous learning and hands-on cybersecurity skill development**.